drshahizan/special-topic-data-engineering/assignment/data-scraping/submission/part2/MichelinStar/Part2_Report_MichelinStar.md

   </tr>
 </table>

-These libraries play critical roles in our web scraping project, facilitating key functionalities such as establishing connections to the Google Scholar API, retrieving relevant URLs, downloading articles and research papers, and effectively managing data in CSV format.
+These libraries play critical roles in our web scraping project, facilitating key functionalities such as establishing connections to the BeautifulSoup, retrieving relevant URLs, downloading articles and research papers, and effectively managing data in CSV format.

 ## 4. Storing Data in MongoDB